djibe/Android-tutorials/README.md

 ## Samsung Galaxy Tab S2

-You can upgrade your Samsung Galaxy Tab S2 from stock to Android 10 R.
+You can upgrade your Samsung Galaxy Tab S2 from stock to Android 10.

 Tutorial is here (46.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-tab-s2-stock-to-android-10.4206561/>